-By Brad Choyt for the Valley News (Published in print: Tuesday, January 5, 2016)
+By Brad Choyt for the Valley News (Published in print: Tuesday, May 24, 2016)

 Crossroads Academy is an independent, coeducational day school committed to academic excellence and moral integrity.
 We inspire our students to love learning, act honorably, and contribute actively to intellectual, cultural, and civic life.